jtrivel/codewell-meet-template-challenge/README.md

 # Codwell - Meeet Waitlist Template

 This is a solution to the [Meeet Waitlist challenge on Codewell.cc](https://www.codewell.cc/challenges/meeet-waitlist-template--60e05defa383e41090a3c273).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview